open-telemetry/opentelemetry.io/content/en/blog/2023/submitting-your-first-conference-talk.md

 ## Where to submit your talk

-[Observability Day at KubeCon EU](https://events.linuxfoundation.org/kubecon-cloudnativecon-europe/cncf-hosted-co-located-events/observability-day/) is accepting CFPs until Sunday, February 12 at 11:59 PM PST.
+[Observability Day at KubeCon EU](https://events.linuxfoundation.org/kubecon-cloudnativecon-europe/cncf-hosted-co-located-events/observability-day/) is accepting proposals until Sunday, February 12 at 11:59 PM PST.

 I am thrilled to see the resurgence in conferences that is currently underway.
 There is no shortage of venues in need of up-and-coming speakers.